LoxleyXI/LQS/README.md

 * Ensure `lqs_util.cpp` is included in your modules and [clear the CMake cache](https://github.com/LandSandBoat/server/wiki/Module-Guide#cpp-modules) before [rebuilding the C++](https://github.com/LandSandBoat/server/wiki/Quick-Start-Guide)

 ## Questpack
 **LQS now comes bundled with Questpack, providing 20+ new quests to experience.** Each quest features tastefully written dialog, appropriate to the game's setting and a variety of new rewards, including augmented items and repeatable gil rewards.
+These quests are designed to better balance the starting areas and provide meaningful content for new players to complete at the start of their journey.

 * San d'Oria **(5)**: Hatchet Job, Hungry Customer, In Sheep's Clothing, Rambling Around, Staying Afloat
 * Bastok **(5)**: Bird Search, Bug Report, Chasing Tails, Mining My Business, That's All Folks